Advantages and Drawbacks of Built-In Refrigerators Explained

 8. Better Storage Options

-• Some models include special zones for wine or fresh produce.
+• Some models have special zones for wine or fresh produce.

 9. Stylish Finishes

-• Add custom panels to match your cabinetry.
+• Custom panels can match your cabinets perfectly.

 10. Higher Resale Value

-• High-end appliances attract more attention in the market.
+• High-end appliances catch attention in the market.

 11. Quieter Operation